drunkard/ceph-readable-doc/html/_sources/cephadm/services/osd.rst.txt

 .. note:: All of the above OSD specs are equally valid.
 Which you use depends on taste and on how much you expect your node layout to change.

-Multiple OSD specs for a single host
+Multiple OSD Specs for a Single Host
 ------------------------------------

 Here we specify two distinct strategies for deploying OSDs across multiple